cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/file-check.md

 ## Determine the signing thumbprint

-The process to determine the signing thumbprint of a file varies depending on the operative system.
-This is how you would look up the signing thumbrpint of the Cloudflare WARP application on macOS and Windows.
+The process to determine the signing thumbprint of a file varies depending on the operating system.
+This is how you would look up the signing thumbprint of the Cloudflare WARP application on macOS and Windows.

 ### On macOS